 Ventilate the greenhouse and regulate the temperature

-In summer, besides ventilation, it will install a shading system to prevent overheating: shade sails (above the tunnel greenhouses) or shading screens.
+In summer, besides ventilation, it will install a shading system to prevent overheating: shade sails (above the tunnel) or shading screens.

-For tunnels greenhouses, the sheet is also a decisive factor: it must be heat, or even better, and thermal diffusion to best protect the plants by filtering the light rays.
+For tunnels, the sheet is also a decisive factor: it must be heat, or even better, and thermal diffusion to best protect the plants by filtering the light rays.

 Can we heat a greenhouse?

-In winter it can get very cold in a greenhouse, it is sometimes necessary to bring a little heating in supplement during cold periods.
+In winter it can get very cold, it is sometimes necessary to bring a little heating in supplement during cold periods.
 We can start by putting wintering sails on plants and cover plans. can then be isolated with a horticultural greenhouse bubble wrap, excellent insulator but lets in light.
 Then last step, installing a heating.